YHKimmm/PetSitter/README.md

 Admin Dashboard: Administrators have access to a dashboard that allows them to view and re-assign user roles, and view the entire list of users along with their information, including user ID, first name, and last name.
 The dashboard also includes search functionality to find specific users.

-##Installation
+## Installation

-Clone the repository using git clone https://github.com/username/PetSitter.git.
+1. Clone the repository using git clone https://github.com/YHKimmm/PetSitter.git

-Open the solution file PetSitter.sln in Visual Studio.
+2. Open the solution file PetSitter.sln in Visual Studio

-Restore the NuGet packages.
+3 .Restore the NuGet packages

-Build the solution.
+4 .Build the solution

-##Configuration
+## Configuration

 Update the connection string in the appsettings.json file to point to your database.